rust-lang/book/src/ch10-01-syntax.md

 The types we've seen before like `Vec<i32>`?
 That's employing generics.
 The proper type for vectors is `Vec<T>`.
-That `T` is called a *type parameter*, and it serves a similar function to parameters to functions: you fill in the parameter with a concrete type, and that determines how the overall type works.
+That `T` is called a *type parameter*, and it serves a similar function as parameters to functions: you fill in the parameter with a concrete type, and that determines how the overall type works.
 In the same way that a function like `foo(x: i32)` can be called with a specific value such as `foo(5)`, a `Vec<T>` can be created with a specific